A new Axe Man — Eagles trade up to land Jeremiah Trotter Jr.

 The Eagles on Saturday traded up in the fifth round to draft Jeremiah Trotter Jr., the son of former Eagles Pro Bowl linebacker Jeremiah Trotter, with the 155th overall pick.

-Trotter Sr. was a third-round pick back in 1998 and played eight seasons with the Eagles, making three Pro Bowls and landing in the Eagles Hall of Fame.
+Trotter Sr. was a third-round pick back in 1998 and played eight seasons with the Eagles, making four Pro Bowls and landing in the Eagles Hall of Fame.

 And now his son is following in his footsteps.